 The latency of the links is only one factor to consider in designing GENI experiments.
 The other factor is the bandwidth of the links.
 From Table 1, we can see that category 1 links have a measured bandwidth of 97.3 Mbps.
+It can of Missouri GENI aggregate.
+We use this convention for naming other VMs, too.

-It can be higher because the two VMs these links attached to are located within the same physical machine.
+be higher because the two VMs these links attached to are located within the same physical machine.
 However, due to rate limit of the VMs, they are most likely capped at 100 Mbps.
-Fig. 6 shows how the bandwidth of these links change over time.
-Similar to the latency case, it stays close to the average level, appearing almost like a straight line.
+Figure 7 (a) and (b) shows how the bandwidth of these links change over time.
+Similar to the latency case, it stays close to the average level, appearing almost like a straight line

 Category 2 links achieve higher bandwidth, having average values at 474 Mbps and 469 Mbps.
 VMs in this case are connected with a gigabit switch.
 Because of the traffic from other experiments or load on the shared physical machines, the measured bandwidth is smaller than the maximal possible value.
-For the similar reason, we can see in Fig. 7 that it oscillates quite a lot over time, ranging from 347 Mbps to 533 Mbps.
+For the similar reason, we can see in Figure 7 (c) and (d) that it oscillates quite a lot over time, ranging from 347 Mbps to 533 Mbps.
 However, the bandwidth of category 2 links is still much large than that of both category 1 links and category 3 links.